 There is also the Westgate Smokehouse Grill (featuring water views and spectacular ribs), River Ranch Saloon, general store and deli.
 Those glamping will have ample room to store a cooler filled with food for the weekend but having the restaurants on site serve as a nice reprieve when you just want to grab a quick and effortless bite.

 For those who love the outdoors but balk at all the work of planning a camping trip, I cannot recommend this lovely piece of Florida wilderness enough.

-During the spring and fall high season, it gets pretty packed on the weekends and you can expect all 20 of the glamping sites to book up.
+During the spring and fall high season the resort turns into Florida’s top glamping hub.
+It gets pretty packed on the weekends and you can expect all 20 of the glamping sites to book up.
 But if you can swing an off-season trip or can head out mid-week, you’ll find occupancy is way down and the resort becomes even more peaceful.